sanu151/React-JS/README.md

 - Use the `event.target` property to access information about the element that triggered the event.
 - Consider using event delegation to handle events on multiple elements efficiently.

-By effectively using event handlers, you can create engaging and interactive React applications that respond to user input.

 ### Event Handler Binding